pbl64k/coursera-proglang-practice/section-2/section-2-problems.md

 number.
 Use pattern matching instead of list functions.
 Your function should be tail-recursive.

-**NOTE:** Whether your function is tail recursive or not will not be checked by provided tests.

 **SIGNATURE:** `val length_of_a_list = fn : 'a list -> int`

 **EXAMPLE:** `length_of_a_list [1] = 1`